Frequently Asked Questions

 More detail

 For unlocked purchase in the US, UK, EU, and most of Asia, the major Chinese smartphone brands are reliable picks.
+For example, the OnePlus Chinese smartphone brand sells both China-market and international models with different software and regional support.
 Huawei is the exception: it cannot ship Google Mobile Services due to ongoing US sanctions, so its phones run HarmonyOS instead of Android-with-Google.

 The most common surprise for first-time buyers is carrier-band support.
 Most Chinese phones support the major bands, but some carrier-specific features (like Wi-Fi calling or 5G aggregation on US carriers) may not be enabled.
 Check the brand’s compatibility page before buying for a specific carrier.